xcore/sc_xtcp/doc/xtcp_guide/overview.rst

 ICMP and IGMP protocols.

-The stack is based on the open-source stack uIP with modifications to work efficiently on XMOS architecture and communicate between threads using XC channels.
+The stack is based on the open-source stack uIP with modifications to work efficiently on XMOS architecture and communicate between tasks using XC channels.

-The TCP stack interfaces to the 5-thread XMOS ethernet stack via a pair of channels.
-Alternatively, an integrated 2-thread Ethernet plus TCP/IP is available for use in resource limited applications.
+The TCP stack can either interface to a separate ethernet MAC or work with an integrated MAC taking only 2 logical cores.

-5 thread Ethernet plus separate TCP/IP stack properties
+Seperate MAC + TCP/IP stack properties
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++

   * Layer 2 packets can be sent and received independently of layer 3